-Incidence of married couples are higher than the London average and few individuals have never been married.
+Incidence of married couples is higher than the London average and few individuals have never been married.

 A large proportion of those individuals still in employment work in administrative and secretarial occupations, as well as in the construction industry.
 Few residents are students and many households own more than one car.